 You will finish the Wall Bracket by adding a fillet to the sharp bottom corner on the right end.
 Since it was earlier associated with the 1.00 inch dimension, SolidWorks will give you a warning if you try to fillet it.
 So it is best to just first Delete that dimension.
 Now click the Fillet sketch icon.
 Key in a radius of 0.25 inches (refer back to Figure 1-16).
-Next pick the vertical 1.00 inch right edge of the bracket and pick the spline close to its end point, and then click the green ( $\sqrt{}$ ) check to execute the fillet command.
-The 2-D profile is now complete and ready to be extruded.
-Pull down
+Next pick the vertical 1.00 inch right edge of the bracket and pick the spline close to its end point, and then click the green ($\sqrt{}$) check to execute the fillet command.
+The 2D profile is now complete and ready to be extruded.
+Activate the Features Tab and Select - Extruded Boss/Base.
+Key in a

-Insert, Boss/Base, and Extrude.
-Key in a Blind distance of 0.125 and click the green ( $\sqrt{}$ ) check to complete the Wall Bracket, as shown in Figure 1-36 in a Trimetric view.
+Blind distance of 0.125 and click the green ($\sqrt{}$) check to complete the Wall Bracket, as shown in Figure 1-37 in a Trimetric view.